(See how to make magnesium oil at the bottom of this blog with links to the ingredients you need)

 Unfortunately, conventional medicine has not woken up to the amount of research that has been done on magnesium deficiency.

 One of the reasons Western Medicine is so off base with magnesium is because they are done with inaccurate blood testing, which does not offer any info about Mg.
 This is because Mg in blood is controlled very strictly by the body because if Mg drops just a small amount, you will go into cardiac arrest.
 In order to prevent this the body will steal it from all the cells, tissues, and bones in order to keep it constant.
 So your cells can be empty and your blood will test fine.
-And further, only 1% of your body’s Mg is found in your blood, whereas 99% is in your blood.

 “A serum test for magnesium is actually worse than ineffective, because a test result that is within normal limits lends a false sense of security about the status of the mineral in the body.
 It also explains why doctors don’t recognize magnesium deficiency; they assume serum magnesium levels are an accurate measure of all the magnesium in the body.” – Dr. Carolyn Dean, The Magnesium Miracle.